lclarkmichalek/rfsb/README.md

 # Cool.

-Check out `example/bootstrap/main.go` for an example of 100% of the functionality that rfsb supports..
+Check out `example/bootstrap/main.go` for an example of 100% of the functionality that rfsb supports along with our [documentation](https://godoc.org/github.com/lclarkmichalek/rfsb) for more explanations and examples.